Ryukotsuki/Poke-Manager/README.md

    - Once downloaded must use the buttons Bills PVE, Bills PVP, Teds Strings, Rudes Strings, ReShade, and Mods these buttons will extract the downloaded zip files to install them properly

  5. **Encounter Counters**
-    - Stick to one encounter counter to prevent conflicts with others.
-Manually uninstall the archetype encounter counter using their respective uninstaller if you want to use another encounter counter.
-Gilans Encounter Counter is the only one that will work with my ReShade Preset.
+    - Please use only one encounter counter to avoid conflicts with other counters.
+If you wish to switch encounter counters, manually uninstall the current one using its dedicated uninstaller.
+Note that the Gilans Encounter Counter is the only compatible option with my ReShade Preset.

  6. **Strings**
     - It's important to use only one set of strings at a time, uninstall strings if you want to try another set of strings.